 Sometimes, you might find yourself hiking for several hours, even an entire day.
 Say you are doing a loop that you estimate will take 8-10 hours to complete.
 It can sure be nice to not just snack on nuts and jerky the whole time.
 Plus, there is a good chance that a trail that long will pass by several open campsites or spaces suitable to have a sit-down meal.

 You could always bring peanut butter sandwiches (nice because they do not require any chilling or cooling while hiking) but if you have the equipment, consider bringing a freeze dried meal in your pack.
 A hot meal in the middle of a 10-hour hike can really hit the spot.
 They make freeze dried meals for camping, and these same meals work great for long hiking.
+You don’t need to bring an entire camp kitchen with you, but you will need a stove to boil water.

 Dark Chocolate, Almond, and Cranberry Granola Bites